 Location.
-32° 7.276′ N, 99° 10.582′ W. Marker is in Cross Plains, Texas, in Callahan County.
-Marker is on Southwest Fifth Street (State Highway 36) 0.2 miles west of South Comal Street.
+32° 7.286′ N, 99° 10.319′ W. Marker is in Cross Plains, Texas, in Callahan County.
+Marker is at the intersection of SW Fifth Street (State Highway 36) and Mesquite Street, on the right when traveling east on SW Fifth Street.
 Touch for map.
-Marker is located in Treadaway Park at the north foot of the pedestrian bridge over Turkey Creek.
-Marker is in this post office area: Cross Plains TX 76443, United States of America.
+Marker is at or near this postal address: 625 SW Fifth St, Cross Plains TX 76443, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Fort Mason-Camp Cooper Military Road (approx. 0.2 miles away); Cross Plains Cemetery (approx. ¼ mile away); a different marker also named Fort Mason-Camp Cooper Military RoadPioneer Cemetery War Memorial (approx. 5.4 miles away); Pioneer Cemetery (approx. 5.4 miles away); Old Cottonwood Cemetery (approx. 5.9 miles away); Site of Cottonwood Springs (approx. 6.1 miles away); Cottonwood Bank and Post Office (approx. 6.1 miles away).
 Touch for a list and map of all markers in Cross Plains.

 Also see . . .
 Robert E. Howard Museum - Wikipedia entry.
 (Submitted on December 26, 2014.)